PKUHPC/CraneSched/docs/config/Backend Deployment/EBPF.md

-# Configure eBPF for GRES on cgroup v2
+# eBPF for GRES on cgroup v2
 Purpose: When using cgroup v2 with GRES (Generic RESources), CraneSched relies on an eBPF program to enforce device-level GRES limits.
 Therefore, eBPF must be configured and loaded on systems where GRES is managed under cgroup v2.

 CraneSched supports cgroup v2; if you need GRES enforcement, eBPF must be configured.